Skip Breadcrumb Links

 - Home Insurance (only employees and self-employed who work on commission can claim this)

-The CRA recognizes the above lists as legitimate expenses related to running a home office or home business and a portion of those could be deducted at tax filing time.
+The CRA recognizes the above lists as legitimate expenses related to running a home office or home business and a portion of those could be deducted at tax-filing time.
 You can also include things like minor repairs or renovations made to your home to designate a workable office space.
-For instance, if you had to section off a part of your house to make an office, but had to paint or or fix flooring in your house that extended to the area of your office, you could claim that portion of repairs.
+For instance, if you had to section off a part of your house to make an office, but had to paint or fix flooring in your house that extended to the area of your office, you could claim that portion of repairs.

 For More Information

 - Tax Benefits and Credits for People - Find more tax benefits and credits available to people in Ontario.
 Search by age and special groups.
 From the Government of Ontario website.

 - Newcomers to Canada - Explains how to file taxes as a newcomer when you first arrive in Canada.
 This information is only for tax newcomers, tax newcomers are those that have been in Canada for the first year only.
 From Canada.ca